vgulkevic/Assets-Wallet/README.md

 # Assets Wallet

-If you store your money on multiple banks, BTC exchanges and in cash it is extremely inconvenient to track the amounts you have on each and in different currencies.
-You have to either login into each of the systems every time or use Excel spreadsheet/Notepad.
+If you store your money in multiple banks, BTC exchanges and in cash it is extremely inconvenient to track all your balances and convert them to different currencies.
+You have to either login into each of the systems every time you want to check how much money you have overall or use Excel spreadsheet/Notepad to track this.

 This app allows you track your holdings/assets value in different currencies in a single place.